Stephen L. Burns Welcome to the Amish Disco

 fandsfc.jpg (29880 bytes)The cover at left is from that first novel, Flesh and Silver, winner of the 2000

 of it is 'Call from a Distant Shore'.
-Click on the cover for a better look and an
+Click on the cover for a better look.

-excerpt.
-This book is a lot funnier and faster-moving than my first --and yet just
+This book is a lot funnier and faster-moving than my first --and yet just as moving.

-as moving.
-It's the story of several very different people who all find themselves
+It's the story of several very different people who all find themselves experiencing something

 An alien voice, wanting them to help rescue it from one of the moons of Mars.